Da Nang International Airport: Vietnam War

 In 1955, the newly established Republic of Vietnam Air Force (VNAF) inherited from the French a token force of fifty-eight aircraft.
 These included a few squadrons of Cessna L-19 observation aircraft, C-47 transports and various utility aircraft.
 Tourane Airfield was turned over to civilian use, with the South Vietnamese using facilities at Bien Hoa, Nha Trang and at Tan Son Nhut, near Saigon.

 In 1957 the VNAF re-established a presence at the renamed Da Nang Airport, stationing the 1st Liaison Squadron with Cessna L-19s.
 The South Vietnamese Army (ARVN) also used Da Nang as a ranger training facility.

 Air Vietnam also used the facility from 1951 to 1975 for civilian domestic and international flights within Southeast Asia.

 During the Vietnam War (1959–1975), the facility was known as Da Nang Air Base, and was a major United States military base.
 Once little more than a provincial airfield, the facility was expanded to 2350 acre with two 10000 ft asphalt runways with concrete touchdown pads. parallel taxiways, and a heliport.

 During the war the VNAF's 1st Air Division, and the USAF's 23d Air Base Group, 6252nd Tactical Wing, 35th Tactical Fighter Wing, 366th Tactical Fighter Wing, 362nd Tactical Electronic Warfare Squadron, and the U.S. Navy (a detachment of VQ-1) operated from the base.

+The Vietnam-US joint project to clean dioxin pollution was completed in 2018.
+The airport had previously seen high concentrations of dioxin in soil and sediment samples from the airport following the handling of Agent Orange and other herbicides during the Vietnam War.